Norvik-Alexian/Natural-Language-Processing-Course/README.md

 However, Spacy does not include pre-created models for some applications, such as sentiment analysis, which is typically easier to perform with NLTK.

-## What is NLP?
-_Natural Language Processing_ is an area of computer science and artificial intelligence concerned with interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amount of natural language data.

 ## Tokenization
 Tokenization is the process of breaking up the original text into component pieces (tokens).\
 Tokens are the basic building blocks of a Doc object - everything that helps us understand the meaning of the text is